MenuSkip to content

 All Levels | What would Game of Thrones be without Winterfell?
 That story can’t be told without vibrant, dynamic, well realized settings.
 In this one-day intensive, we will discuss strategies for creating dynamic settings in any genre.
 In-class activities will help students build and refine worlds in their own work.

-Ruth Joffre is the author of the story collection Night Beast (forthcoming Grove Atlantic 2018).
+Ruth Joffre is the author of the story collection Night Beast (Grove Atlantic 2018).
 Her work has appeared or is forthcoming in Kenyon Review, Mid-American Review, The Masters Review, Prairie Schooner, Hayden's Ferry Review, and Copper Nickel.
 Her book reviews have been published in The Rumpus, The Millions, Kenyon Review Online, and Colorado Review.
+Ruth is the 2020-2021 Prose Writer-in-Residence at Hugo House.
 She lives in Seattle.

 Writers I return to: Kelly Link, N. K. Jemisin, Ted Chiang, Jeff VanderMeer, Alexander Chee, Mary Gaitskill, Lydia Davis, Annie Proulx, Kathy Fish